-In his book, Soul by Soul, Walter Johnson writes that during the mid-1800’s the port of New Orleans was packed so tightly with ships that one could walk deck to deck from one end of the city to the other.
-All along the docks, ships were unloading and loading cargo daily.
+During the mid-1800’s ships tightly packed the port of New Orleans, according to historian Walter Johnson, “one could walk deck to deck from one end of the city to the other.”
+All along the docks, ships unloaded and loaded cargo daily.
 New Orleans had become an epicenter for exporting and importing cotton, sugar, tobacco, clothes, textiles, guns, and other goods on a daily basis.
-Among the goods being imported was, also, human cargo ready to be sold to the highest bidder.
+Humans imported as slaves were also among the cargo, prepared by slave traders for sale to the highest bidder.

 This is probably how the enslaved woman who debarked that ship felt as she landed on the river in New Orleans in January of 1818.
 Her name was Rachel.
 Rachel endured six weeks on the slave ship Temperance after being purchased for consignment in Baltimore by merchant David Anderson.
 As Rachel climbed over the top of the levee one of the first things encountered was a wooden post with a sign nailed to the post that read, MASPERO’S COFFEE HOUSE…PETER MASPERO AUCTIONEER…MERCHANDISE, REAL ESTATE, AND SLAVES IN CHARTRES ST. This sign was the immediate reminder of what an enslaved woman would be faced with in the Deep South.
 Rachel would eventually be sold at Maspero’s “coffee house”.